vishnu7917/Test/README.md

-Sample file useing for learning git.
+Sample file using for learning git.
+Learning both push and pull.